• SUPPORT

 G (GHB or GBL) might be fun and manageable for some but when used carelessly it can also be very dangerous.
 Many of us are aware of the dangers of accidental overdose, going under (losing consciousness) on a dance-floor, date-rapes in saunas, or visits to A&E. But many more are surprised to find themselves physically dependent (addicted) to the drug, having to dose hourly to avoid difficult and dangerous withdrawals.

-Being dependent means that stopping G without medical supervision poses dangerous health risks and requires an in-patient detox.
-With G now classed as an illegal Class C drug, many people are finding it less available, leaving them struggling with sudden and unexpected withdrawal symptoms.
+Being dependent means that stopping G without medical supervision poses dangerous health risks and requires a planned detox.
+With G classed as an illegal Class B drug (reclassified from Class C in 2022), anyone who has become dependent may find it difficult to obtain, leaving them struggling with sudden and unexpected withdrawal symptoms.

 G HARM REDUCTION TIPS